What is an Applicant Tracking System?

 A panel interview is very different from day-to-day work within an organization.
 However, it is still an excellent way to gain insights into how candidates hold themselves in a group setting.

 A 2002 article in Public Personnel Management said, “after over 50 years of research, the panel interview remains an important yet controversial tool for personnel selection.”
 Like any interview method, along with the pros, there are some cons.
-Awareness of common pitfalls and how to address them head-on is key to minimizing the potential downsides of conducting panel interviews.
+Awareness of common pitfalls and how to address them head-on is key to minimizing the potential downsides of conducting great interviews.

-Imagine sitting by yourself with anywhere from two to eight people observing you from across a table.
+Imagine sitting by yourself with two to eight people observing you from across a table.
 Even just imagining it is enough to give some people sweaty palms.
 Interviews, in general, are stressful for applicants.
-Being empathetic and considerate of the interviewee’s feelings, especially if you’re hiring for an entry-level position, is crucial.
+Being empathetic and considerate of the interviewee's feelings, especially if you’re hiring for an entry-level position, is crucial.

 Tips to make the interview less stressful for the applicant:

-Some say panel interviews don’t work because they can lead to groupthink and other forms of bias rather than introducing multiple perspectives.
+Some say these interviews don’t work because they can lead to groupthink and other forms of bias rather than introducing multiple perspectives.
 While this can be true, you can take action to stop this from happening.

-Limit sidebar conversations:
+Limit sidebar conversations

-Have each panelist evaluate the candidate individually:
+Have each panelist evaluate the candidate individually

 Ask each interviewer to rate the candidate's answer before moving on to the next question.
 If you use rating software, set your system so panelists have to submit their assessments before closing the video interview window.